kentlangley/tools/post-mortem-process.md

 ## Result
 - Everyone is heard
-- Feedback goes to the Fastrack Product team for prioritization and potential inclusion
+- Feedback goes to the project or product team for inclusion in backlog and prioritization

-## Day
+## Day (when to have this meeting)

-Varies.
-Should happen within 2-4 weeks of closing a Fastrack but after any payments are distributed.
+Should happen within 1 weeks of a project, experiment, or process ending.

 ## Duration

-90 Minutes
+30-90 Minutes

 ## Recorded (Y/N)